sassoftware/esp-studio-examples/Advanced/slot_exp_xml/README.md

 ## Test the Project and View the Results

-When you test the project in SAS Event Stream Processing Studio, you can use the **Publish** button to publish events from the stocktrades.csv file into the src_win window.
-For more information, see [Publish Events from a CSV file](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/p124n2fohetwqzn109gsdel6o1cj.htm).

-Alternatively, before you test the project, you can configure a publisher connector for the src_win window.
-For more information, see [Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear in separate tabs in test mode:
+When you test the project, the results for each window appear on separate tabs:
 - The **scr_win** tab displays all events.
 - The **compute_win** tab displays all events and also the `counter` variable that is assigned to each event.
 - The **cw_01** tab displays the events that are allocated to slot `0`.